 São Paulo, which was ranked 12th in the 2015 Global Startup Ecosystem Ranking, doesn’t appear in the 2019 edition of the Global Startup Ecosystem Report.
 Though it has missed its spot in the overall top 30 worldwide rankings, it is still in the Top 10 and Top 30 Global Ecosystems for Affordable Talent and Fintech respectively.

 How attractive for digital nomads?

 São Paulo might not be the most attractive destination for digital nomads.
 This is testified by the mediocre score of the city in the Nomad List, which highlights its bad start-up score, few free Wi-Fi possibilities, and bad hospitals.

 On the bright side, São Paulo is considered very affordable, and nightlife is great.
 In addition, payments without cash can be easily done.
 Cashless payments is what Brazil, in general, is best at, according to the Digital Life Abroad report.
 Brazil’s 26th position in this area does not necessarily outweigh the bad performances in other categories, however.

 São Paulo’s place equity

-São Paulo is Brazil’s best-performing city in the 2018 World’s Best Cities ranking, provided by Resonance Consultancy.
-The Brazilian capital ranks 84th in this index that is based on 23 factors, divided into six pillars that show cities’ overall equity.
-São Paulo’s strongest pillar is the programming of arts, culture, entertainment and the culinary scene where it ranks 7th.
-On the other hand, the people (162nd) and place (144th) pillars are evaluated much lower in São Paulo.
+São Paulo is South America’s best-performing city in the 2020 World’s Best Cities ranking, provided by Resonance Consultancy.
+The Brazilian capital has improved its position from 84th (2018) to the 59th position this year.
+São Paulo’s strongest pillar is the programming of arts, culture, entertainment and the culinary scene where it scores 10.
+On the other hand, the people (177) and place (153) pillars are evaluated much lower in São Paulo.